robotcopper/ros_timeline/README.md

 ## Background

-The initial project was created by [**IamPhytan**](https://github.com/IamPhytan) and available [here](https://gist.github.com/IamPhytan/fa76e3325d95688c63658a1ceee8c492), who established the relationships between Ubuntu versions and ROS/ROS2 versions.
+The initial project was created by [**IamPhytan**](https://github.com/IamPhytan), available [here](https://gist.github.com/IamPhytan/fa76e3325d95688c63658a1ceee8c492), who established the relationships between Ubuntu versions and ROS/ROS2 versions.
 I have made modifications and additions to include the dependencies with Gazebo and Ignition.

 ## Features